 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

-You will typically have around 12-14 contact hours per week, depending on your module choices, in addition to one-to-one sessions and day field trips.
+You will typically have around 12 contact hours per week, depending on your module choices, in addition to independent learning.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

-Your module tutor will direct you towards specific readings and/or activities to complete before class.
+Your module tutor will direct you towards specific readings and/or activities to complete.

-The balance of assessment depends to some extent on the optional modules you choose.
+The balance of assessment by examination and assessment by coursework depends on the optional modules you choose.
 The approximate percentage of the course assessed by coursework is as follows:

 Tuition fees for all courses are payable on an annual basis, except where stated.

 * The tuition fees of £9,250 / £14,500 / £1,850 relate to 2022/23 only.
 Please read the 2022/23 Tuition Fee Statement for further information regarding 2022/23 tuition fees and year on year fee increases.